tonis2/opengl-examples/readme.md

 `c3c run gltf`

-OpenGL 4.3 is required to run all examples, MacOs unfortunately only supports 4.1.
+OpenGL 4.3 is required to run all examples, MacOS unfortunately only supports 4.1.

 Should work on Windows, but haven't tested the library bindings.